 Making Tax Digital

-Although Excel templates might be easy and cheap to use, you might need to look into accounting software in the future.
+Although Excel templates might be easy and cheap, you might need to look into accounting software in the future.

 Cash Basis Accounting Summary